-Ten years ago, in late March 2010, the Affordable Care Act (ACA), also known as ObamaCare, became law.
+Twelve years ago, on March 30, 2010, the Affordable Care Act (ACA), also known as ObamaCare, became law.

-Everyone loves the icebreaker game “Two Truths and a Lie” where you try to pick which of three statements is false.
+Everyone loves the icebreaker game “Two Truths and a Lie.”
 Can you guess which of the following is NOT true about the ACA?

 A. The ACA resulted in a dramatic increase in the number of people with health insurance, mostly by expanding private health insurance.

 B. The ACA caused health insurance premiums and deductibles in the individual market to skyrocket.

 C. The ACA caused health insurance plans to narrow their networks, in other words, to restrict which hospitals and providers were available to people with ACA coverage.

 A. LIE!
 While the ACA did dramatically increase the number of people with health coverage, it primarily did so by expanding the Medicaid program.
 A paper from the Galen Institute makes this abundantly clear.
 Here are a few facts from the paper:

 - The Congressional Budget Office overestimated the number of people who would enroll in private ACA coverage by about 17 million.

 - Medicaid expansion, by contrast, enrolled far more people than expected.
 Medicaid has a “crowd out” rate of about 60 percent, meaning for every 10 people who enroll, 6 people left private coverage to do so.